 It was 5:30pm when we got back to Antsirabe for the final time.
 The cheap hotel we’d stayed at previously had a room again.
 Patrick offered to take us to a restaurant since we’d had lunch on the go.
 He told us he can’t cook and when we asked about his wife he said she was “so-so”.
-He is very polite though and has a definite desire to eat before going home.
+He is very polite though and but has a definite desire to eat before going home.
 We’re pretty sure he took us to his favourite place.
 He said it was fashionable and it was certainly busy, it was like a mini food court.
 The food was cheap, and edible (just).

 Our last day started when we hit the road at 6am.
 It’s seemed unfairly early after our first night of good sleep (the beds have been horrendous).

 Marie had been checking email all week on and off to make sure we didnt miss a notification of a cancelled or delayed flight.
-We were not overly optimistic given the experience of flying out with Air Madagascar.
+We were not overly optimistic given the first experience of flying with Air Madagascar.

 It was a cold morning and leaving Antsirabe we hit patches of thick cold fog and mist.
-We both believed this time that the local ‘winter’ wear of wooly hats and jackets was warranted, although many were still walking barefoot and working in the paddies and washing in the rivers.
+We both believed this time that the local ‘winter’ wear of woolly hats and jackets was warranted, although many were still walking barefoot and working in the paddies and washing in the rivers.

 The 190km to Tana airport can take 6 hours due to traffic.
 We got lucky and it only took us 4.
 This meant we had time for ‘brunch’.
 Quite caffeinated we headed to the airport a bit early said our goodbyes and thanks to the ever smiling Patrick.

 The screens were showing our flight as being on time, but as in Jo’burg again every flight apart from Air Madagascar had a check in counter listed.
 After some asking around a slightly confused consensus seemed to be that it would open at the desk being used for the flight before it once their passengers had been processed.
 Eventually with no announcement or sign, we got a nod to come forward.